CoronavirusLast update: 15/06/2021

 Regarding the symptoms, for the time being, according to observations, the clinical signs observed in people positive for the English variant VUI-202012/01 are exactly the same as during an infection with Sars-CoV-2 / Covid19 (fever , cough, loss of taste and smell, breathing difficulties, etc.).

-If you need medical advice, call your GP or doctor on call.
-If necessary, he will offer you a teleconsultation.
+If you need medical advice, call your usual doctor or the on-call doctor.
+The doctor will offer a teleconsultation if required.

-If you think you have been in contact with someone positive for COVID-19, and you have no apparent symptoms, strictly observe the barrier measures (wearing a mask, hand washing, social distancing) including with your loved ones.
-If after 5 days, no symptoms have appeared, the risk becomes low that you have been infected.
+If you believe that you have been in contact with a person who has tested positive for COVID-19 and you do not have any obvious symptoms, make sure that you comply fully with barrier measures (wearing a mask, washing your hands, maintaining social distancing), including when with close friends and family.
+If, after five days, you have not developed any symptoms, the risk that you have been infected is low.

-However, we recommend that you consult this document which will tell you in detail the procedure to follow.
+We nonetheless recommend that you check this page which will set out the procedure to follow in detail.

 If you have been diagnosed with COVID-19, but the doctor who examined you did not identify any criteria requiring you to be hospitalised, you will be able to remain at home.

-As part of your care, you will be contacted once or twice a day by a doctor who will monitor your medical condition, either by telephone or via teleconsultation.
+As part of your care, you will be contacted once or twice a day by a doctor or a nurse who will monitor your medical condition by telephone.